Gold prices hit a record high on Wednesday due to uncertainties from the US election and the Middle East conflict, despite a strong dollar.

 Gold prices hit a record high on Wednesday thanks to uncertainties surrounding the US presidential election and the Middle East conflict, though the US dollar was near its three-month high.

-Opinion polls still indicate the race between Trump and Harris is too close to call.
-Both the greenback and Treasury yields have also been buoyed in recent days on signs of Trump's advantage in swing states.
+Polls show the race between Trump and Harris remains too close to call, with both the U.S. dollar and Treasury yields gaining support from Trump's lead in swing states.

 Bullion has entered the overbought territory, so a pullback towards $2,860 is likely.
 But the uptrend is expected to continue with the price moving further away from 50 SMA.